timjones10/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
+- Teamwork
-- Achievements
+- Analysis
-- Evidence
+- Communication

 #### Another Skill